 Hungry birds were already circling above the ice shard with a dark core.
 They had even better eyes than Elie.

 The girl came down from the cliff as fast as a squirrel and hurried along the sandy shore filled with debris and garbage drenched in cold water.
 Rikter followed her.
-By the time he managed to catch up with the girl she’d been already standing on her knees before the ice shard, her hand pressed against it.
+By the time he managed to catch up with the girl she was already standing on her knees before the ice shard, her hand pressed against it.

 “There is a man inside!
-I see the face…” Elie’s voice was so quiet from astonishment that Rikter had barely heard her though the shore noise.
+I see his face…” Elie’s voice was so quiet from astonishment that Rikter barely heard her though the shore noise.

 But that was true: there was a human face, pale and motionless, under the milky white ice.

 Stubborn as an unruly kid, Elie kept rummaging through the shore garbage gathering torn nets, ropes, and everything else she could tie up and wrap around the ice shard.
 Then she tried to pull at it, obviously inclined to move the ice gift away from the water.

 “Step aside,” said Rikter in a peremptory fashion.
 “Let me do it”.

 The man woke up feverish and shaking.
 He didn’t remember much and just kept telling himself he had to get up, take a pill, and call a doctor.
 In the end, all he was able to do was to open his eyes…